GoogleContainerTools/skaffold/docs/content/en/docs/workflows/ci-cd.md

 ## Waiting for Skaffold deployments using `healthcheck`
 {{< maturity "deploy.status_check" >}}

-`skaffold deploy` optionally performs a `healthcheck` for [`Deployment` kind](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) resources and waits for them to be stable.
+`skaffold deploy` optionally performs a `healthcheck` for resources of kind [`Deployment`](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) and waits for them to be stable.
-This feature is important to use in Continuous Delivery pipeline to ensure that the deployed resources are healthy before proceeding with the next steps in the pipeline.
+This feature can be very useful in Continuous Delivery pipelines to ensure that the deployed resources are healthy before proceeding with the next steps in the pipeline.

 {{<alert title="Note">}}